 Contact Jessica: (802) 559-0084 | Email

-Amie was born in Arizona and moved to Enosburg Falls, Vermont when she was 12.
-She has been an early childhood advocate for 16 years, working and subbing in child care centers, and having owned and operated a registered family child care program in her Franklin County home for 14 years.
-Amie has served on a variety of early childhood boards and groups and was a child care provider support group leader.
+Amie was born in Arizona and moved to Enosburg Falls, Vermont when she was 12 years old.
+Amie has been an early childhood advocate for over 16 years.
+In addition to owning and operating a registered family child care program in her Franklin County home for 14 years, Amie has served on a variety of early childhood boards and was a child care provider support group leader.
 She graduated from Springfield College in 2016 with a BS in Human Services and a concentration in Early Education.
 Amie has two children (Mariah and Hunter) and, collectively, they enjoy hiking, dribbling soccer balls, shooting hoops, fishing, reading and cooking.

 Contact Amie: (802) 347-1037 | Email